“How Might We” (HMW) is a framing technique commonly used in design and innovation to turn problems or insights into open-ended questions that:

 Reframe perspectives

-“If I don’t punish her, she’s not going to learn”
+“If I don’t punish him, he’s not going to learn”

-Without awareness, this pattern can quietly shape how we make decisions and shut down communication with the people who matter most.
-Over time, it can leave children or partners feeling judged, blamed, or ‘not good enough’.
+This pattern can shut down communication and leave children or partners feeling judged, blamed, or ‘not good enough’.
+By reframing challenges with HMW questions, we:

 Shift from judgement or blame to curiosity